 David E. Dukes

-David E. Dukes is Partner and former Managing Partner with Nelson Mullins Riley & Scarborough.
-He is a trustee with Clemson University and is on the boards of the Foundation for the South Carolina Governor's School for Science and Mathematics and the South Carolina Governor's School for the Arts.
+David E. Dukes is a Partner and former Managing Partner with Nelson Mullins Riley & Scarborough.
+He serves on the Board of Trustees of Clemson University and has served on the boards of the Foundation for the South Carolina Governor's School for Science and Mathematics and the South Carolina Governor's School for the Arts and Humanities.
 Previously, David served on the board for the National Foundation for Judicial Excellence and on the Advisory Committee for the Law Firm Pro Bono Project at Georgetown University Law Center.
+He has also served as President of two national lawyer organizations.
 A Columbia resident, he received a J.D., from the University of South Carolina School of Law and a B.S. in Financial Management from Clemson University.

 Samuel L. Erwin